 A common question I am asked is how I prepare mentally and physically before a big competition.
 The mental bit actually comes naturally to me.
 I don’t feel under pressure often and I rarely get nervous.
 I just remind myself that I want to be the best I can be for myself and my dogs and I refuse to let nerves get the better of me.
 If I have any advice to give for mental preparation I would say this - be conscious of your goals and confident in your abilities.
 Physically, ample preparation really is the key to success in Agility.
 For this reason, I observe and make notes of a lot of courses designed by various judges before creating a personalised training plan leading up to big events.
 Realistically of course, there are so many judges out there that there is no one perfect course to train on.
 However, what you can learn from creating your own courses and continuously altering them is adaptability.

 Good nutritional practices for me and my dogs to keep us healthy and able to perform well has always been the center of my training ethos.
 My dogs always give me 110% every single day, so the least I can do is feed them the healthiest food that they also enjoy.
 This is the reason why I switched to Poppy’s Picnic raw dog food - I know that their award-winning recipes are packed full of essential, healthy nutrients to boost their energy levels #POWEREDBYPOPPYSPICNIC.
 What’s even better is that the dogs love it too!
-To many people’s surprise, my dogs have always been a fan of tripe!
-They are not fussy eaters and the meals with tripe are always wiped clean within seconds.

 I was first encouraged to set up my own Agility training school because I felt I had a lot of relevant tips and experiences that could help other people with their training.
 I love seeing other people’s achievements, whether it be a small step or a massive one, so opening the training school has been extremely rewarding so far just to see the improvement in somebody else’s journey.
 Skye Paws Training school has been running for about 18 months and is still going strong.
 At Skye Paws, we focus mainly on positive reinforcement, which is something I am very passionate about.
 Too many training schools teach negative reinforcement tactics, which encourage owners to get angry with their dogs for doing something incorrectly.
 This is a game for the dogs and they absolutely do not deserve to be punished for playing a game poorly.
 At Skye Paws, we say training is all about having fun, whether you run or walk!